Intrepid Travel heeft een zeer gevarieerd aanbodaan inclusieve en optionele activiteiten. Net als de overnachtingsplaatsen en accommodaties,

 Saddle up for a 30-kilometre ride, beginning with an easy 10km ride to the Grottes d’Hercules (Caves of Hercules).
 Legend says Hercules stayed in this cave before doing his eleventh labour – collecting the golden apples from the Hesperides Garden.
 It has been used quite differently in modern times, ranging from a brothel to a concert venue for Def Leppard.

 From here the road undulates and climbs as we jump back on the bike to explore Cap Spartel, known to the Romans and Greeks as the “Cape of the Vines”.
 Stop by the 19th century lighthouse and, if you’re lucky, climb up to the top for an amazing view out across the Atlantic Ocean.
 A quick lunch then a pleasant downhill back towards our finish by Tangiers’ Mediterranean port.
-After your ride, reward yourself with a relaxing mint tea at the 1920’s styled Hafa café.
+Relax after the ride by treating yourself to a mint tea at the rooftop cafe Salon Bleu, which overlooks the medina and ocean.

 Riding distance: approx. 31 kms/19 miles, undulating with approx. 500m/1650ft elevation gain